Chico1904/Chico1904.github.io/index.md

 ## About Me

-I am a Robotics Engineer with a passion for [your focus area, e.g. autonomous systems, manipulation, computer vision].
-I work on [brief description of what you do].
-Previously, I [past experience or education].
+I am a Robotics graduate with interest in both hardware and software but have been focusing on Computer Vision (3D especially).
+- Mechanical Engineering at IST (Lisbon)
+- Robotics at KTH (Stockholm)

-Feel free to reach out at [your email] or find me on [GitHub/LinkedIn].
+Feel free to reach out at [franmira2003@gmail.com]! :)